openedx/edx-documentation/en_us/data/source/data_czars/data_czar.rst

 Resources for Data Czars and Teams
 **************************************************

-The edX Analytics team adds every data czar to a Google Groups™ discussion forum and mailing list called `course-data`_.

-EdX also hosts an `Open edX Analytics wiki`_ that is available to the public.
-The wiki provides links to the engineering roadmap, information about operational issues, and release notes describing past releases.
+For discussions, edX hosts the `openedx-analytics`_ Google Group™, which is open to the public.
 Additional resources are also available.
 For more information, see :ref:`Resources for Researchers`.

 .. include:: ../../../links/links.rst